andrewufrank/daino/docs/site/dough/ReadMe/index.md

 ---
-title: "ReadMe" list principles in the design of `daino`
+title: "This ReadMe list principles in the design of `daino`"
 abstract: "Index to the principles"
 author: AOS
 date: Jan.
 4, 2019